jeka-dev/jeka/docs/reference/api-project.md

 #### Project Dependencies

 Project dependencies in Jeka are managed differently from Maven/Gradle.
 Instead of a single collection of dependencies for a specific scope/configuration, Jeka uses three distinct classpaths: **compile**, **runtime**, and **test**.
 Each is defined independently but can reference the others.

-- **Compile classpath:** Set via `JkProject.compilation.dependencies`.
+- **Compile classpath:**

+Classpath needed to compile the classes.

-- **Runtime classpath:** Built from the compile classpath, but modifiable with `JkProject.packaging.runtimeDependencies`.
+- **Runtime classpath:**

+Classpath needed to run the build application or to embedded with the built library (embedded in jar or specified as transitive dependencies).

+This classpath is automatically constructed by taking the compile classpath upon which other libraries can be added or removed.

-- **Test classpath:** Merges the compile and runtime classpaths, customizable through `JkProject.testing.compilation.dependencies`.
+- **Test classpath:**

-To programmatically add a *compile-only* dependency:

-1. Add it to the *compile* classpath and exclude it from the *runtime* classpath.
-2. Use the `JkFlatFacade.addCompileOnlyDeps` method.

-##### Full Text Description

-An entire project dependency set can be declared using a full text description.

-By default, if a file named `dependencies.txt` exists in *[PROJECT_DIR]*, its content is used to define project dependencies.
+Classpath needed to compile and run the tests.

+This classpath is constructed by merging the compile and runtime classpaths upon which other libraries can be added or removed.

+**Coordinate syntax**
-Dependencies must follow the format: `group:module:[classifier]:[type]:[version]`

-where *classifier*, *type*, and *version* are optional.
-See `JkCoordinate.of(String description)` for details.
+Dependencies must follow the format: `group:module:[classifier]:[type]:[version]` where *classifier*, *type*, and *version* are optional.
+See [`JkCoordinate` javadoc](https://github.com/jeka-dev/jeka/blob/master/dev.jeka.core/src/main/java/dev/jeka/core/api/depmanagement/JkCoordinate.java) for details.

-To import a *bill-of-materials* (BOM), declare a dependency as:
+To import a *bill-of-materials* (BOM), declare a dependency as: `group:module::pom:version`.
-`group:module::pom:version`.

-You can use `@` and `@@` symbols to specify dependency exclusions.
+Using the programatic api, you can also declare filesystem dependencies, meaning jar files located in the project code base.

+**Dependency Description - Full Text**

+Entire project dependencies can be declared in full text located in the *[PROJECT_DIR]/dependencies.txt* file.

 !!! example